Screen notifications

 Banner

-notifications are used for delivering key messages and appears at top
+Banner notifications are used for delivering key messages.
+They appear at the top

 and dismissing